lucydot/slides/README.md

-A repository for my talk slides, generated using reveal-md.
-Static sites are built locally on a gh-pages branch.
+A repository for my talk slides, generated using [reveal-md](https://github.com/webpro/reveal-md).
 My homepage is [here](https://lucydot.github.io).

 ### [Publishing your Software Project with the Journal of Open Source Software](https://lucydot.github.io/slides/JOSS_0119)